squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:02 < lifeless> well you don't want that.
 15:02 < lifeless> because you don't want to parse requests.
 15:02 < lifeless> ClientSocketContext is likely to be the closest thing to what you want though.
-15:03 < lifeless> so your readfunc needs to eat all the data it recieves.
+15:03 < lifeless> so your readfunc needs to eat all the data it receives.
 15:04 < lifeless> you can throw it away.
 15:04 < lifeless> your detach function can just call clientStreamDetach(node, http);
 15:04 < nicholas> so do I add my function into ClientSocketContext's read function?